Protect My Passwords

 1How do I create a strong password?

 UBC recommends creating a passphrase of at least 16 characters.
 Passphrases are easy for you to remember but too long for someone to guess.
+For example, "sunshine blue trees swimming" or for an even shorter version: "sunshine blue trees".

 Alternatively, you can use a combination of upper and lower case letters, numbers, and symbols at least eight characters in length.
 You should consider creating an acronym for a phrase that you can easily remember.
-For example, Srah0si#1986 refers to “She rode a horse on Saturday in 1986”.
+For example, SrahoSi#1986 refers to “She rode a horse on Saturday in 1986”.

 Check the Strength of a Sample Password